kurema/CitiesSkylinesModsRepoForEpicUsers/Compatibility-1.15.0-f7.md

 With 81 Tiles and Extra Landscaping Tools disabled, I could succesfully start the new city.
 But it doesn't mean it works perfectly.

 ## Fixes
 81 Tiles has a fork, [81 Tiles 2](https://github.com/algernon-A/EightyOne2).
-It's actively developed right now so I don't build just now.

 Extra Landscaping Tools also has a [fixed version](https://steamcommunity.com/sharedfiles/filedetails/?id=2862940316), but where's GitHub repo?